Chandak-Keshav/NoSQL-Assignment-3/Q4/README.md

      - Once very popular for data processing tasks, but usage has decreased in favor of Spark and other processing frameworks.
      - Still a viable option for specific transformation-heavy workflows.

+In the table as well, we can see that Hive outperforms Pig on almost all queries in terms of time, and when Hive is optimised with partitioning and bucketing, it always outperforms Pig.
+Also, it was a little difficult to write pig scripts since it is easier to write SQL statements, which is similar to Hive queries.